 All LL.M. candidates must register for and successfully complete a paper that involves independent reflection, formulation of a sustained argument, and, in many cases, in-depth research.
 The paper written to satisfy the Written Work Requirement must be an individual effort: group projects, works of joint authorship, and the like do not qualify for the Written Work Requirement.
 The paper may be written in conjunction with a law school course or seminar that already requires a paper that would satisfy the writing requirement - commonly referred to as writing "in conjunction" with a course or seminar - or as an independent paper supervised by a member of the law school faculty (including instructors with Harvard Law School teaching appointments).
-Where a student seeks to write a paper "in conjunction" with a course or seminar, it must be clear that the offering already requires a paper, (ii) the paper is not in lieu of an exam or other assignment(s) of the course (unless such option is specified in the syllabus and available to all enrollees in the course on an equal basis), and (iii) the paper is an individual assignment and not part of a group project.
+Where a student seeks to write a paper "in conjunction" with a course or seminar, it must be clear that (i) the offering already requires a paper that would otherwise satisfy the LLM Written Work Requirement, (ii) the paper is not in lieu of an exam or other assignment(s) of the course (unless such option is specified in the syllabus and available to all enrollees in the course on an equal basis), and (iii) the paper is an individual assignment and not part of a group project.
 Where there is no course or seminar in the field in which a student wants to work, candidates generally will be able to find a faculty member who will be available to guide research in the particular field.

-Students who hold J.D. degrees from a law school in the U.S. (including Puerto Rico) must write a 50-Page Paper (see description below).
-LL.M. students whose primary law degrees are from schools other than those in the U.S. may select either of the two options described below.
+LL.M. students, other than U.S.-Educated Students, may select either of the two options described below.
 The parameters for paper length and corresponding credits are as follows: